LSAT Test Dates

 The LSAT is the most important exam for those students applying to law school.
 The LSAT is the standardized exam law schools use to determine which students will make the best fit for each particular program.
 The LSAT is a very long and grueling exam.
 However, students are able to take the exam multiple times if needed.
 Studying schedules for the exam are always planned around the few LSAT test dates the exam is offered.

 Previously, the LSAT was only given four times a year.
 Test dates were typically in February, June, October, and December.
-However, starting in 2019, the LSAT will be offered nine times per year, with the digital format being offered in July.
+However, starting in 2019, the LSAT was be offered nine times per year, with the digital format being offered in July.
 This is a significant increase in test date options for potential law school students.
 LSAC decided to increase the number of testing opportunities to lower the barriers for student entry to legal education.
-The following table shows the LSAT test taking opportunities for the remaining 2018 testing year to the 2020 testing year.
+The following table shows the LSAT test taking opportunities for the remaining remainder of the year.

 For students whose religious observance does not allow for them to take the LSAT on a Saturday, there is an alternate test day for Sabbath observers.
 This day is typically the following Monday after the scheduled exam.
 In order to take advantage of this exception, students must register for the alternate date and wait for LSAC to place a hold on their file.
 Once students send LSAC a signed letter from the student’s cleric confirming the request is authentic, the admission ticket for the alternate LSAT will be released.
 Students can send the letter via mail, fax, or scanned and emailed to the following address: